 The $25 Stash is a simple 7075 alloy chain tool that slides up to 10cm deep inside a 18-21mm end of your handlebar and tightens in place with a simple rubber expander.
 It comes with endcaps to work with standard or locking grips.
 Designed to fit your bar, it can fit inside many hollow axle MTB cranks as well to get its 52g weight lower on your bike.

 The anodized alloy Stash includes a couple of holes and a rubber O-ring to stash an extra quick link, and features a handle that you thread out to get leverage, and is used together with a compact multi-tool.
-Yes, you need a separate 3mm hex to install or remove it to repair your chain, plus a 4mm to break the chain.
-The new tool should be up on Granite’s website in the coming weeks, with availability by the end of April.
+Yes, you need a separate 3mm hex to install or remove it to repair your chain, plus a 4mm to break the chain…fortunately you’ll find both of those on their new Stash GCX mini tool that hides in your steerer tube.

 Granite Juicy Nipple valve core wrench caps